infovelocity/devsite/content/pages/about/content2.md

 align: right
 image: mianb1.jpg
 class: avatar1
-linkedin: linkedin.com/in/mian-mahmood
+linkedin: mian-mahmood
+position: Principal Application Architect
 ---

-Principal Application Architect & Senior Java Developer

 Commencing his career as a Java developer, Mian swiftly ascended to diverse senior roles such as Principal Application Architect and Technical Design Authority.
 With an impressive 30+ years of hands-on experience spanning a broad range of technologies, he has cultivated a remarkable skill set.